thoughtbot/superglue/README.md

 #### delInJoint
 ```
-extendInJoint({name, keypath})
+delInJoint({name, keypath})
 ```
-Traverses to the node by joint name, then keypath, and immutably delete the value across all pages.
+Traverses to the node by joint name, then keypath, and immutably delete the value across all `pages`.
 ```

 this.props.extendInJoint({